o-biotech/public-web-docs/docs/integrations/alerts/logic-apps.md

     - notifications
     - email
     - text
+    - biotech
 hide_table_of_contents: true
 ---

 # Sending Email & Text Alerts using Azure Logic Apps

-These instructions show how to use Logic Apps to call the Open Biotech warm query every 12 hours and check if the Temperature of any of the results is greater than 45.
+These instructions show how to use Logic Apps to call the OpenBiotech warm query every 12 hours and check if the Temperature of any of the results is greater than 45.
 If so, it sends an email alert.
 Before we get started, here's an overview of the entire Logic App with the steps collapsed.

 ![Completed Steps](https://www.fathym.com/iot/img/screenshots/alerts/completed-steps.png)